Energy Superhub Oxford (ESO)

-Kensa Contracting deliver over 300 ground source heat pumps connected to ambient temperature shared ground loop arrays as part of a £41m world-first Energy Superhub built in Oxford.
+Kensa Contracting delivers over 300 ground source heat pumps connected to ambient temperature shared ground loop arrays as part of a £41m world-first Energy Superhub built in Oxford.

 Ground source review: Energy Superhub Oxford (ESO)

 We are seeking to work with social landlords with clusters of housing stock ready for retrofit.
-To be a part of the world-first Energy Superhub Oxford project, get in touch with your Kensa representative or contact Lisa at Kensa Contracting’s head office.
+To be a part of the world-first Energy Superhub Oxford project, get in touch with your Kensa representative or contact Amy at Kensa Contracting’s head office.

-- Lisa Pender (Energy Superhub Oxford Grant Administrator)
+- Amy Featherstone (Energy Superhub Oxford Grant Administrator)

 In April 2019 Kensa Contracting and the Energy Superhub Oxford consortium were awarded Innovate UK funding for a £41 million project which will deliver a 50MW grid balancing battery connected to superfast EV charge points, as well as 300 domestic Kensa ground source heat pumps (GSHP) with smart controls.
 The project aims to reduce emissions and improve public health by accelerating a switch to electric vehicles and decarbonisation of heating for homes and buildings.

 How will the Energy Superhub Oxford project work?

 These integrated heating systems will be the first of their kind in the UK.
 The scheme will also be the only renewable heating solution capable of delivering domestic heating at a lower running cost than a traditional gas boiler, with no local emissions and the lowest carbon intensity of any heating.
 Working within strict comfort parameters, the Kensa heat optimisation platform will use the fabric of the property to store heat energy ahead of peak energy times.
 It will do this by raising the temperature of the building when electricity is cheap, allowing the GSHP to turn off when electricity is most expensive.

 The Energy Superhub Oxford project will integrate Kensa Shoebox heat pumps in individual properties connected to shared ground loop arrays and smart controls and dynamic energy pricing.

 - A new set of dynamic energy prices are released each day.